 First‑party: CRM/MA, product analytics, website analytics, chat logs, past opps.

 Third‑party & enrichment: firmographic/technographic data, hiring/funding feeds, review sites/communities, intent data, compliance/news.
+Pair these with a single enrichment + data-sources layer so reps work from one truth, not five overlapping tools.

 Contact discovery: verified emails and phones; respect GDPR/consent.